axwaizee7/JavaLab/README.md

 ---

-12. b.
+12. a.
 Write a java program by defining a class Rectangle with 2 methods getdata() and rectArea() and instantiate with an object to find area of a Rectangle. _(Feb 21)_

 ---